replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

     <InstallApp/>

-    - **kots CLI:** Use the following command to install the application.
-For more information about the `kots install` command, see [install](/reference/kots-cli-install) in the kots CLI documentation.
+    - **kots CLI:** To install and deploy the application with the kots CLI, run the following command:

       ```
         kubectl kots install APP_NAME \